oniemiddle/LibreAutomate/Other/DocFX/_doc/editor/Application.md

 Panels and toolbars can be resized with splitters, moved to another place, grouped in stacks and tab groups, docked, floating, hidden.

-Each panel, tab group and toolbar has a caption bar.
+Each panel, tab group and toolbar has a header bar.
 Right-click it to show a customization menu.
 Also use the menu to show hidden panels.
 Double-click the bar to toggle floating/docked state; drag to make floating; middle-click to hide.

 The splitters between panels have a right-click menu to set splitter width and float/dock/move that stack of panels.